tbates/Multivariate-Stats-Course/_posts/2020-01-01-Factor_analysis.markdown

 6. Causality?

-We begin this week by learning how to do a factor analysis in R.
+### Tutorial: We begin this week by learning how to do a factor analysis in R.

 Show how the EFA needs to fix latent variances at 1 and covariances at 0, and fix the upper right triangle of whatever matrix contains the latent loadings.